-- Ensure that the sheath fluid and collection buffer is compatible with the 10x workflow--importantly, does not contain EDTA or excessive amounts of MgCl2+ (should be less than 0.1 mM EDTA and less than 3 mM MgCl2+).
+- Ensure that the sheath fluid and collection buffer is compatible with the 10x workflow--importantly, it does not contain EDTA or excessive amounts of Mg2+ (should be less than 0.1 mM EDTA and less than 3 mM Mg2+).

-- Include a dead cell marker in the sorting scheme to exclude all dead cells.
+- Include a dead cell marker in the sorting scheme to exclude dead cells.

 - We recommend sorting based on purity as opposed to yield.

 - Use a larger flow nozzle (such as a 100um nozzle, if using a sorter with a nozzle), or use lower pressure when sorting your cells.
 Using lower pressure during the sorting process will help preserve cell health and viability.

 - In most circumstances, it is better to sort on a lower flow rate to maintain cell health.
-If your cell population of interest is very low (<0.01%), or you are sorting a lot of cells, the flow rate may need to be increased so that the sorted cells do not sit for an extended period of time prior to running the assay.
+If your cell population of interest is very low (<0.01%) or sorting a lot of cells, the flow rate may need to be increased so that the sorted cells do not sit for an extended period of time before running the assay.
 Cells will tend to be more fragile after sorting, and sitting for a long period of time after sorting may lead to a decrease in viability.

 - The higher the sorting efficiency, the better the outcome.

 - Keep the collection tube chilled during sorting.

 - Always count your cells after sorting.
 Counts from cell sorters tend to be inaccurate and highly variable depending on the sorter, so we always recommend recounting before loading onto the 10x chip.